How To Make My Bathroom Cleaning Checklist Work For You!

 Because nobody else can find the bathroom bin!

 Throw away any empty shampoo and shower gel bottles.
-It’s easy to let empty bottles build up in the shower, I find it better to try to limit the number of bottles we use.
+It’s easy to let empty bottles build up in the shower.
+I find it better to limit the number of bottles we use.

 Clean shower doors starting inside.
-The inside of the shower doors are the dirtiest so if you start there its easier to see the smears when cleaning the outside.
-I prefer to use a glass cleaner on the screens but I also like to give them a good clean with my homemade soap scrum remover as it just rinses away without having to scrub at all, you can download the printable for free when you subscribe to our updates here
+The inside of the shower doors are the dirtiest, so if you start there, it’s easier to see the smears when cleaning the outside.
+I prefer to use a glass cleaner on the screens, but I also like to clean them with my homemade soap scrum remover as it just rinses away without scrubbing.

 soap scum remover